-COVID-19 outbreak
+COVID-19 pandemic

-In addition to the foregoing comments and mitigating actions against the above risk categories the Company has implemented various protocols in relation to the current COVID-19 outbreak.
+In addition to the foregoing comments and mitigating actions against the above risk categories the Company has implemented various protocols in relation to the current COVID-19 pandemic.
 Cora places the health and safety of its employees and contractors as its highest priority.
-Accordingly, a business continuity programme has been put in place to protect employees whilst ensuring the safe operation of the Company.
+Accordingly, a business continuity programme has been put in place to protect employees and contractors whilst ensuring the safe operation of the Company.

-Having spoken with, amongst others, local government, staff and contractors, strict protocols have been implemented to reduce the risk of transmission of COVID-19 at all the Company's relatively isolated field camps.
-These include, but are not limited to, twice daily temperature checks for all staff, regular hand cleaning points and reduced movement of staff.
+Having spoken with, amongst others, local government, staff and contractors, strict protocols have been implemented to reduce the risk of transmission of COVID-19 at the Company's relatively isolated field camps.
+These include, but are not limited to, twice daily temperature checks, regular hand cleaning points and reduced movement of personnel.
 Isolation units have been set up in the event of any symptoms shown in a camp, and the proximity and availability of medical clinics continues to be monitored in the event symptoms may persist for any extended period.

-The situation in respect of COVID-19 is an evolving one and the Board will continue to review its potential impact on its staff and the business.
+The situation in respect of the current COVID-19 pandemic is an evolving one and the directors will continue to monitor its impact on the Group's activities and financial resources.